alexlafroscia/ember-steps/README.md

 [![devDependencies Status](https://david-dm.org/alexlafroscia/ember-steps/dev-status.svg)](https://david-dm.org/alexlafroscia/ember-steps?type=dev)
 [![Ember Versions](https://embadge.io/v1/badge.svg?start=2.3.0)](#compatibility-note)

+**WARNING:** API and feature set is subject to change prior to `v1.0.0`.
+Make sure to pay attention to changes between minor releases!

 ## Features

 - Provides an extremely generic way of describing a series of views that should be shown in succession